-Smooth flavor and high floral-fruity aroma, made from high-altitude forest grown tea plants that have a few purple leaves with green veins and stems when young, harvested before leaves fade to green.
-An affordable example of high-altitude and highly approachable sheng puer tea with an unusual colorful flourish.
+Hei Tiao Zi (Black Stripe) sheng puer is made from very high-altitude forest grown tea trees in Baiyingshan that have a few purple leaves when young.
+Smooth flavor and high floral-fruity aroma.
+A highly approachable sheng puer tea with an unusual colorful flourish.

 - Tea Origin

 - Baiyingshan, Lincang area, Yunnan Province

 - Yunnan Daye Quntizhong (Yunnan Large Leaf Heirloom Tea Tree)

 - One bud, two leaves